Kamdem Toham's gecko

 Kamdem Toham's gecko (Hemidactylus kamdemtohami) is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to western Central Africa.
+The species is native to western Central Africa.

 Etymology

 The specific name, kamdemtohami, is in honor of Cameroonese zoologist André Kamdem Toham.

 Geographic range

 H. kamdemtohami is found in Gabon, Equatorial Guinea, and Cameroon.

+Habitat

+The preferred natural habitat of H. kamdemtohami is forest, at altitudes of 500–1,200 m.

+Behavior

+H. kamdemtohami is nocturnal and arboreal.